AngioiJ/cookbook-assistant/readme.md

 - A computer capable of running large language models (recommended: 16 GB RAM or more, modern CPU, optional GPU acceleration).

 Steps:
-1. Install Python 3.9.16 or later.
+1. Install Python >= 3.9.16.
 2. Install the dependencies in `requirements.txt`.
-Optionally but recommended, you should create a Python virtual environment for this purpose.
+Optionally, but recommended, create a Python virtual environment for this purpose.
 3. Install the latest version of [Ollama](https://ollama.com/).
 4. Use Ollama to pull the models via the following terminal commands:
     - `Ollama pull mxbai-embed-large:latest`